JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/testing_plugins.md

 ### UI Tests

-Please see dedicated [intellij-ui-test-robot](https://github.com/JetBrains/intellij-ui-test-robot) library.
+Please see the dedicated [intellij-ui-test-robot](https://github.com/JetBrains/intellij-ui-test-robot) library.
 It is fully integrated with Gradle-based setup via `runIdeForUiTests` task.

 Please do not use _platform/testGuiFramework_; it is reserved for internal use.